4. Observing learning

 • Speaking disparagingly about others

 Why is it advisable to omit coarse language?
-What you do not take into account the moment you use coarse language is that what you do cannot be reversed.
-With coarse language you sow the seeds of conflict.
+Coarse language has a negative effect on others and that effect cannot be reversed.
+It can be the source of a conflict.
 An apparent advantage of using coarse language: You get rid of your aggression.
 In the long run, more aggression will come in return.

 What words do I choose to invite you to listen to my story?”
 Tony Scott – Wikipedia